iterative/dvc.org/content/docs/start/data-pipelines.md

   files in Git makes it easy to version and share.
 - _Continuous Delivery and Continuous Integration (CI/CD) for ML_ - reproducible
-  ML pipelines allow CI/CD systems to retrain models on fresh datasets with identical training, and save the results.
+  ML pipelines allow CI/CD systems to retrain models on fresh datasets with identical training, save the results, and even produce reports about the whole process.
+See [CML.dev](https://cml.dev/) for some examples.

 ## Visualize